 The iron and steel industries are known as the feeders of all other industries because the products of these industries are used as raw materials in other industries.

-The input includes raw materials such as iron ore, labour, capital, and also other infrastructure.
+The input includes raw materials such as iron ore, labor, capital, and also other infrastructure.
 Iron ore is converted into steel by various processes.

 Finally, the output is steel which is the basic material needed in every other industry.